 Getting the best fare

-Our pricing model is straightforward: you call or submit the quote form, a real airline specialist searches all carriers with Seoul inventory for your dates, and sends you a custom quote — usually within 15 minutes during business hours.
-We hold private fare contracts with 150+ airlines that give us access to net fares 30-70% below published retail.
-No membership fees, no hidden charges, no upsells.
+Our pricing model is straightforward: you call or submit the quote form, a real airline specialist searches all carriers with Seoul inventory for your dates, and sends you a custom quote — usually within 15 minutes during the day and within a couple of hours overnight.
+Our desk is staffed 24/7.
+We hold private fare contracts with 105+ airlines that give us access to net fares 30-70% below published retail.
+No membership fees, all service fees disclosed upfront, no upsells.
 Your fare is your fare.

 If you're flexible on dates, tell us — even a ±2 day window on departure can unlock significantly cheaper options.
 If you're flexible on carrier, tell us that too — carrier flexibility sometimes unlocks $400-800 savings on identical travel days.
 We'll send 2-3 options when flexibility exists so you can choose what fits your schedule.